Background and Significance of the Problem

 Descriptive Plan for Data Analysis for Study Variables

 The main analysis of variables will test the formulated hypotheses with the use of the univariate approach.
-Association between the participants BMI and the success of the medical intervention implementation will be tested through Pearson’s correlations, which measures the linear relationship between two variables.
-The second set of data analyses will compare the changes in BMI among participants that have been exposed to three different types of interventions.
-For the second set, we will divide the participants in three groups, those with alterations in the quality of care, those with diet interventions, and those with exercise interventions.
-We will compare the BMI in those three groups using ANOVA procedures.
+Association between the participant’s BMI and the success of the medical intervention implementation will be tested through Pearson’s correlations, which measures the linear relationship between two variables.
+The second set of data analyses will compare the changes in BMI among participants that have been exposed to different types of interventions (alterations in the quality of care, diet interventions, exercise interventions) with the use of ANOVA procedures.
+It is recommended to conduct the text in three directions:

+The final set of analyses will use Pearson’s r for testing the remaining hypothesis.
+The first analysis will comprise of the correlation tests for determining the association of participants’ changes in weight and overall health scores after being exposed to the medical intervention.
 Overall, the presented data analysis plan will be focusing on measuring the effectiveness of healthcare and lifestyle interventions’ implementation for reducing the BMI of adults diagnosed with obesity.
-BMI is the key variable on which the present study will focus since it allows for a reliable and quick measurement of an individual weight status.
-The issue of obesity has never been as important as today (Hruby, 2015); therefore, the present study will aim to measure whether obese adults could improve their health through integrating better quality of care or lifestyle interventions into their everyday lives.
+BMI is the key variable on which the present study will focus since it allows for a reliable and quick measurement of individual weight status.
+The issue of obesity has never been as important as today (Hruby, 2015); therefore, the present study will aim to measure whether obese adults could improve their health by integrating better quality of care or lifestyle interventions into their everyday lives.

 Ethical issues